 The countries that make up the Balkans today include Greece, Albania, Macedonia, Bulgaria, Romania, Serbia, Montenegro and Bosnia and Herzegovina.
 Geographically, “European Turkey,” a small region around Istanbul, is located in the Balkans.
 Some scholars also consider Croatia to be part of the Balkan region.
 The Balkan Peninsula, in the south-east of the continental Europe, between the Alps and mainland Europe and the Near East, with its abundant forests, waters and mountains, and, accordingly, with remote and hard-to-reach places, for a long time was believed to be a barely accessible and dangerous region that separated the civilized South from the cold and barbarian North.
 There are the Sar Mountains, the Pindus Mountains, the Dinaric Alps, which run from north to south, the Balkan Mountains, Olymp Mountain and Rhodope Mountains which run east to west and harbor gigantic pristine wilderness up to 3000 meters altitude.
 The vast majority of the Balkan region is heavily forested, but there are also plains regions which are suitable to agriculture and here ever since a great deal of mouth-watering food is produced.
 The Balkan region is intersected with river valleys, such as those of the Danube, Morava, Vardar, Nišava, Timok, Ibar, Toplica and Drim Rivers, opening up obvious directions of north- and southward communication.
 Of all of the Balkan rivers, the Danube River is far the most outstanding, both in length and in historical significance.
 The Balkan rivers cut narrow gorges in the rocks, connecting spacious and fertile basins, where from fresh and simple ingredients delicious food is prepared ever since.
 On the rims of the basins, Balkan mountain ranges often rich in ores offer a good raw material base for the development of metallurgy as well as impetus for trade.
-Hospitable fertile zones and other natural resources of the Balkans have attracted human communities from the earliest times.
+Hospitable fertile zones and plentiful natural resources of the Balkans have attracted human communities from the earliest times.